g0v-br/Orcamento-Inteligente.br/README.md

 Login is required only to access  private data.
 Unlogged users can always access public data.

+**Notes on CORS:**

+The data is loaded by rdflib.js that uses a very strict security pattern to access web resource.
+If you need to read cross-origin data resources, be sure that the remote server is configured to:

+- explicit allow your host ( unfortunatelly, just `Access-Control-Allow-Origin: *` is not enough because of credential support request)
+- allow request method GET
+- allow request header 'accept'
+- force allowed headers to pre flight response
+- set request credentials supported

 ## Customization

 ### Web App customization